CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/Transfer.md

 ![image](/images/286.jpg)

-Once you are done that, hit OK
+Once you are done that, hit OK.